 Richard Grucza, Ph.D., is a professor in the Department of Family and Community Medicine and the Department of Health Outcomes Research.
 He received his Ph.D. from the Division of Biology and Biomedical Sciences at Washington University and then undertook postdoctoral training in biostatistics and epidemiology.
 He is interested in the epidemiology of substance use disorders and utilizes quantitative analysis of large survey and administrative data to gain insight into national trends and policy influences.
-Current projects involve opioid use disorder treatment both at the policy and clinical level and in trends in alcohol-related morbidity and mortality.
+His current projects involve opioid use disorder treatment both at the policy and clinical level and in trends in alcohol-related morbidity and mortality.
 His efforts are geared toward improved substance use disorder treatment and prevention through integration with primary care.

 Denise Hooks-Anderson, M.D., F.A.A.F.P., is an associate professor and director of diversity and inclusion in the Department of Family and Community Medicine.
-Dr. Hooks-Anderson also serves as the interim assistant dean for diversity, equity and inclusion.
+Dr. Hooks-Anderson also serves as the School of Medicine's interim assistant dean for diversity, equity and inclusion.
 She is a graduate of the University of Iowa School of Medicine and the Lincoln Family Medicine Residency.
 Dr. Hooks has been working on eliminating health disparities for over 20 years.
 She is active within the St. Louis community and has been recognized nationally, regionally and locally for her volunteerism.

 Elizabeth Keegan Garrett, M.D., M.P.H., is an assistant professor and program director of the Saint Louis University Family Medicine Residency in St. Louis.
 Dr. Keegan Garrett completed a master’s degree in public health from Harvard University, earned her medical degree from Oregon Health and Science University and completed family medicine residency at the University of Missouri, Columbia.
-Before joining the SLU family medicine residency program in 2017, she worked for eight years at Family Care Health Center in St. Louis, MO, where she continues clinical practice including maternity care.
+Before joining the SLU family medicine residency program in 2017, she worked for eight years at Family Care Health Center in St. Louis, Missouri, where she continues clinical practice including maternity care.

 Ashley Meyr, M.D., is an assistant professor and clinical director of the Saint Louis University Family Medicine Residency in St. Louis.
 She completed her medical degree and family medicine residency at Saint Louis University, where she was chief resident.
 After graduating, she joined SLU Family Medicine as core faculty in 2019.
 Her passions include women’s health, pediatrics and teaching.

 Dixie Meyer, Ph.D., L.P.C. is an associate professor in the medical family therapy program in the Department of Family and Community Medicine.
-She received her doctorate from the University of Missouri, Saint Louis in counseling.
+She received her doctorate from the University of Missouri, St. Louis in counseling.
 Dr. Meyer directs the relationships and brain sciences research laboratory.
 Her clinical and research interests include couples, attachment, neurobiological responses to relationships, and the use of relationships to improve health outcomes.

 Will Mitchell, M.D., is an assistant professor, board-certified in family medicine and sports medicine.
 He received his M.D. from University of Texas Health Science Center at San Antonio.
 After a family medicine residency at Valley Baptist Medical Center, he completed a sports medicine fellowship at SLU.
 He practices sports medicine and family medicine at SLUCare and the SLU Student Health Center.

 Jamil R. Neme, M.D., has been an assistant professor in the Department of Family and Community Medicine since 2018.
 He is a graduate of Creighton University School of Medicine, family medicine residency at University of Nebraska and a sports medicine fellowship at Saint Vincent – Allegheny Health.
 He is board-certified in family medicine and sports medicine.
 Dr. Neme practices at SLUCare Family Medicine, is director of the SLUCare Concussion Clinic and a team physician for Saint Louis University, Harris-Stowe State University, Fontbonne University and area high schools.
 He trains medical students and residents and collaborates in regional sports medicine recommendations.
 His passion is improving the overall physical and mental well-being of the area.
-Exercise is Medicine!
+Exercise is medicine!

 David Pole, Ph.D., M.P.H., is an assistant professor in the Division of Community Medicine since 2005.
 He is director of the Center for Interprofessional Education and Research, responsible for interprofessional learning programs across the health professions at SLU at the undergraduate and graduate levels, and supports faculty development in teamwork and interprofessional practice.
 His focus is on medical student education, interprofessional education for patient safety and quality improvement, and longitudinal service programs.